javascript-tutorial/en.javascript.info/1-js/09-classes/05-extend-natives/article.md

 # Extending built-in classes

-Built-in classes like Array, Map and others are extendable also.
+Built-in classes like `Array`, `Map` and others are extendable also.

 For instance, here `PowerArray` inherits from the native `Array`: